comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 Please consider that currently GlobaLeaks does only allow "text" editing with no formatting or URL-linking.
 Work is underway to enable editing with a dual WYSIWYG rich text editor, along with markdown manual tweaking as per https://github.com/globaleaks/GlobaLeaks/issues/618 .

-STEP 5 - Configure Email Notification
+STEP 6 - Add new recipients

-Click on Notification Settings .
-Set up email account and related server parameters, used by GlobaLeaks to send out notifications related to submissions to recipients.

-We suggest you to setup an email account dedicated to sending out notifications from your initiative.

-Enter the following data:

-Username: Address of the email account used as a username to send email and authenticate with
-Password: Password of the email account
-SMTP Server: Outgoing server (SMTP) used to send emails from this account SMTP Port: Port used to send outgoing email (may be 465 or 587 depending on server settings) Transport Security: The transport level security of SMTP (SMTP with TLS is at TCP port 587, but SMTP with SSL is at 465) STEP 6 - Add new recipients

 Click on recipient.
 Now you should add the recipients, people who handle the submissions from whistleblowers.